gboehl/dynare/doc/manual/source/the-model-file.rst

         provided as the only output of the M-/MEX file given as the option argument.
 If NAME is not provided, this tells Dynare that the M-/MEX file specified by the argument passed to NAME returns the Jacobian as its second output argument.
+When this option is not provided, Dynare will use finite difference approximations for computing the derivatives of the function, whenever needed.

     .. option:: second_deriv_provided [= NAME]